liao-frank/habitat/README.md

 The fields above encapsulate what is needed to initially create a client and set its appearance.

-Note: Enforcement only runs when the server is started and when bots are first added to a server.
+Note: Enforcement usually only runs when the server is started and when bots are first added to a server.
 Client appearances and other data in the server can still be set dynamically. _Habitat.js_ also provides helper methods for more complex bot behavior.

 ### Client setup

-When creating clients in the Discord application portal, you'll need to give the each client the appropriate permissions in order for them to work with _Habitat.js_.
+Bots will need to manage the server and each other, so it will be important to give each client the appropriate scopes/permissions in order for them to work with _Habitat.js_.

+The admin client is in charge of managing guild enforcement, or server setup, and needs the following scopes and permissions.

 ![Client permissions](docs/permissions.png)

-Currently, _Habitat.js_ does not support the ability to narrow the scope of bot functionality i.e. narrowing the amount of permissions required.
+All other clients require the same scopes as the admin client; however, they don't need to ask for any permissions since the admin bot will manage those later.

+#### Inviting

+After setting up the admin client, invite its bot to your server.
+From within your server, run the `/setup` command to get help on inviting your other bots.

 ## Development